CNC Programming | What is CNC Programming? | Autodesk

 Discover the ten most common types of fixturing and what type of fixturing is best for your milling project in this CNC fixturing overview.

-Autodesk Fusion is a cloud-based 3D modelling, CAD, CAM, CAM and PCB software platform for product design and manufacturing.
-It provides integrated CAD and CAM, CNC programming tools for 2D, 2.5D, 3-axis, 3+2 and 5-axis machining solutions.
-A range of subscription options exist, including a free option for personal use, a commercial subscription and a range of Extensions, to unlock additional technology to meet the needs of more advanced applications.
+Autodesk Fusion 360 – is a cloud-based 3D modelling, CAD, CAM, CAM, and PCB software platform for product design and manufacturing.
+It provides integrated CAD and CAM, CNC programming tools for 2D, 2.5D, 3-axis, 3+2, and 5-axis machining solutions.
+A range of subscription options exist, including a free option for personal use, a commercial subscription, and a range of Extensions, to unlock additional technology to meet the needs of more advanced applications.

 Regardless of the type of machine being used, the instructions are typically provided in one of two ways, either 1) via manual data input (MDI) using some kind of human interface built into the CNC machine, or 2) by producing a digital file using offline CAM (computer-aided manufacturing) software.